The magic kernel

 Graph of the ideal sinc function kernel, between −3 and +3

 (and continues on outside this domain, of course, as it has infinite support).
-As noted above, the Magic Kernel Sharp 2013 kernel has zeros at sampling positions x = ±1, as with the other two kernels shown here, but doesn’t have zeros at positions x = ±2.
+As noted above, the Magic Kernel Sharp 2013 kernel (I will drop the parentheses around “2013” from this point) has zeros at sampling positions x = ±1, as with the other two kernels shown here, but doesn’t have zeros at positions x = ±2.
 On the other hand, it has more weight in its negative lobes than Lanczos-2.
 Overall, however, the shapes of Magic Kernel Sharp 2013 and Lanczos-2 look quite similar.

 To fully appreciate the antialiasing properties of the Magic Kernel Sharp 2013 kernel, however, I needed to move to Fourier space.
 I decided to perform the Fourier transforms numerically.
 For reference, and to check my code, I performed a numerical Fourier transform on the ideal sinc filter, with an arbitrarily-selected finite number of Fourier coefficients: